-PROCEDURES FOR EVALUATIONS CONDUCTED USING ALTERNATE FORMS OF COMMUNICATION
+PROCEDURES FOR EVALUATIONS CONDUCTED USING ALTERNATE FORMS OF COMMUNICATION an augmentative communication device to respond).

-Any accommodations that are used during the evaluation process should be reported in the Full Individual Evaluation (i.e. accepted signed responses, utilized an augmentative communication device to respond).
 Criterion referenced scores may be used.

+Any accommodations that are used during the evaluation process should be reported in the Full Individual Evaluation (i.e. accepted signed responses, utilized

-IF THE A STUDENT IDENTIFIED AS AN EL IS BEING EVALUATED FOR A SPECIFIC LEARNING DISABILITY THE EVALUATION STAFF MUST USE THE CROSS BATTERY APPROACH (USE THE CROSS BATTERY CD ACCOMPANIED BY THE XBASS)
+\\\\IF THE A STUDENT IDENTIFIED AS AN EL IS BEING EVALUATED FOR A SPECIFIC LEARNING DISABILITY THE EVALUATION STAFF MUST USE THE CROSS BATTERY APPROACH (USE THE CROSS BATTERY CD ACCOMPANIED BY THE XBASS)\\\

-LIMITED ENGLISH PROFICIENT (LEP) - CULTURALLY AND LINGUISTICALLY DIVERSE STUDENTS SPEECH EVALUATION PROCESS order to show benefit from the educational process.
+LIMITED ENGLISH PROFICIENT (LEP) - CULTURALLY AND LINGUISTICALLY DIVERSE STUDENTS SPEECH EVALUATION PROCESS